szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 - Blindness works as usual
 - The damage to non-undead is 4d6 (half fire, half magic), blindness is still 1 turn as usual
 - The damage inflicted is half fire, half radiant for undead (radiant cannot be resisted)
-- Undead take 1d6 fire and radiant damage per level up to:
+- Undead take 1d6 fire and radiant damage (half from each) per level up to:
-  - Vampires and Vampyres: 20d6 and must save vs. Spell or be utterly destroyed
+  - Vampires and Vampyres: Up to 10d6 fire damage and 10d6 radiant damage and must save vs. Spell or be utterly destroyed
-  - Spectral undead: 15d6, and weakens them, causing Slow or Confusion for 2 rounds
+  - Spectral undead: 8d6 fire damage, and 7d6 radiant damage, and weakens them, causing Slow or Confusion for 2 rounds
-  - Other cadaverous undead: 10d6, no other side effects
+  - Other cadaverous undead: 5d6 fire and 5d6 radiant damage, no other side effects

 This solution follows the 2nd edition more closely, where only undead who are specifically sensitive to light may be destroyed by it.
 Spectral undead are generally weakened, but not destroyed, vampires, vampyres, and vampire spawn can be utterly destroyed, and other cadaverous undead aren't weakened or destroyed (including liches and demiliches -- the latter is immune to essentially all spells though, including Sunray).